ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 A few examples of information contained within the error field(s):

-* DMARC DNS record evaluation errors (invalid rua or sp, etc.)
+* DMARC Policy Record evaluation errors (invalid "rua" or "sp", etc.)
-* Multiple DMARC records at a given location
+* Multiple DMARC Policy Records at a given location

 Be mindful that the error field is an unbounded string, but should not contain an extremely large body.
-Provide enough information to assist the domain owner with understanding some issues with their authentication or DMARC declaration.
+Provide enough information to assist the domain owner with understanding some issues with their authentication or DMARC Policy Record.

 ### Policy Override Reason